tosc/vim/README.md

 	* (Delete session button)?
 	* (Bookmark sessions)?
 	* Remove shougos session plugin.
-* Make it possible to reference pdfs and maybe firefox using my note-system.
 * Add a bind in unite to change sorting method from time to name.
 * TagGenerator
 	* helptags for vim